Commercial mortgage brokerage could be the next industry to face machine disruption.

 “I’ve been paying $15,000 for private placement memos for the last 40 years and it’s ridiculous,” Summers said.
 “I’ve been in the space all my life and I built this platform with me in mind as a prospective client.”

 Using artificial intelligence, eVest seeks out potential investors by scouring public records and social media for wealth indicators.
 Once investors enlist in the platform and link their banking information, they can be connected with development projects instantly.
 So far, Summers said eVest has 35,000 investors and averages 7,000 monthly visitors.

 Chugh, a former investment banker with seven years of commercial real estate experience, said his platform takes a “bullseye” approach to finding lenders as opposed to the “spray and pray” approach that many mortgage brokers employ.

 “Ninety percent of the lenders just press on delete your email because you’re a mass blast broker,” he said.
 “I’m giving you something specific that’s tailored to you and your interests.”

 From start to finish, Chugh said his platform has reduced the time it takes to finalize a capital stack by 70 to 75 percent, down to about a month’s time with less manpower.
 He added that Remissary sourced about $750 million in capital during its first month in operation.

 Although the platform takes out much of the legwork, Chugh said he still believes it’s important to have a human touch involved.
+At this stage, FHA Loan Calculator could be used.
 After submitting a loan request, borrowers are put in touch with a Remissary originator who can talk them through the process.

 While Chugh plans on having humans work on deals for the foreseeable future, he said the technology will enable them to increase their output dramatically.